JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 > The creature not only exists in God, but God also lives in the creature.
 "We know we dwell in him because he lives in us; he has given us his spirit.
 This gift from the Paradise Father is man's inseparable companion."
 "He is the ever-present and all-pervading God."
 "The spirit of the everlasting Father is concealed in the mind of every mortal child."
 "Man goes forth searching for a friend while that very friend lives within his own heart."
 "The true God is not afar off; he is a part of us; his spirit speaks from within us."
 "The Father lives in the child.
 God is always with us.
 He is the guiding spirit of eternal destiny."
 [UB 3:1.4](/en/The_Urantia_Book/3#p1_4)

-> Even though the Paradise Father functions through his divine creators and his creature children, he also enjoys the most intimate inner contact with you, so sublime, so highly personal, that it is even beyond my comprehension--that mysterious communion of the Father fragment with the human soul and with the mortal mind of its actual indwelling.
+> Even though the Paradise Father functions through his divine creators and his creature children, he also enjoys the most intimate inner contact with you, so sublime, so highly personal, that it is even beyond my comprehension—that mysterious communion of the Father fragment with the human soul and with the mortal mind of its actual indwelling.
 Knowing what you do of these gifts of God, you therefore know that the Father is in intimate touch, not only with his divine associates, but also with his evolutionary mortal children of time.
 The Father indeed abides on Paradise, but his divine presence also dwells in the minds of men.
 [UB 12:7.13](/en/The_Urantia_Book/12#p7_13)

 > Do not allow the magnitude of the infinity, the immensity of the eternity, and the grandeur and glory of the matchless character of God to overawe, stagger, or discourage you; for the Father is not very far from any one of you; he dwells within you, and in him do we all literally move, actually live, and veritably have our being.
 [UB 12:7.12](/en/The_Urantia_Book/12#p7_12)